Mount Rainier looms large over Gig Harbor

 Hours: Gig Harbor is a tourist town so call ahead to check on seasonal hours.
 Both Harbor WildWatch and the Harbor History Museum, for example, close a touch earlier in the winter than summer.

 Getting there: If you're coming from the South Sound, you'll likely take the Tacoma Narrows Bridge, which requires paying a toll.
 Families from Seattle and environs might consider taking the ferry to Bremerton or Bainbridge.
-Either way, expect to pay a small fee to get on and off Kitsap Peninsula (typically $10 to $20, the ferry being the more expensive of the two options in most situations).
+Either way, expect to pay a fee to get on and off Kitsap Peninsula, either a toll or ferry fare.

 Bonus: Need to stretch those legs and get the wiggles out?
 Visit Sehmel Homestead Park.
 It's about 10 minutes by car from the city center but the playground alone makes it worth the drive.
 The park also features a number of sports fields and room to run.

-Note: This article was originally published in January 2016 and updated in January 2017.
+Note: This article was originally published a few years ago and updated most recently for 2021.